 The Willis Newson report states:

 This evaluation suggests that Alive activities impact positively on the mental and emotional wellbeing of those who participate.
 The workshops provide enjoyable activity, enabling social connections between residents and staff within the care settings, and giving participants opportunities to demonstrate skills, knowledge and to experience a sense of pride and achievement.
-Activities are observed to provide a ‘lift’ to the physical and mental energy levels of the older people who take part.

-“Alive is valued by care managers and staff for the impact it has upon individuals in their care and for the sensitivity it displays towards them.”
+Alive is valued by care managers and staff for the impact they have upon individuals in their care and for the sensitivity they display towards them.

-Click HERE to read the report.
+Click here to read the report.

-Influence and advocacy
+Influence and Advocacy

 We advocate for improved quality of life for older people in care homes and who are living at home, working with partners in the voluntary, public, private and academic sectors to raise awareness and change attitudes.